pyvista/pyvista/doc/getting-started/installation.rst

 Visit ``localhost:8888`` in the web browser.

-Finally add this example code, and your interactive visualizations should be displayed in ``jupyter lab``.
+Finally add this example code and your interactive visualizations should be displayed in ``jupyter lab``.

 .. code-block:: python